ruvee-dev/server-monitoring-using-telegram-bot-101/README.md

 <p style="background-color: green; color: white;">

-> **The full, step by step, tutorial on how to use and set these scripts up on your servers can be found on <a href="https://community.hetzner.com/tutorials/server-monitoring-using-telegram-bot" target="_blank">Hetzner community</a>**
+> **The full, step by step, tutorial on how to use and set these scripts up on your servers can be found on <a href="https://community.hetzner.com/tutorials/server-monitoring-using-telegram-bot" target="_blank" rel="noopener noreferrer">Hetzner community</a>**

 </p>